Published March 17, 2015

 Even from the early days, there was a real fear that cigarettes might ignite the fabric and wooden struts of the first airliners.
 Later, this fear evolved to address the risk of setting fire to possible fuel fumes in the cabin.
 Only years later, after World War II when jet transports began to rule the skies, were cigarettes commonly approved on board.
 Suddenly, it seemed that every airliner seat even had an ashtray on the armrest!

 Just a few decades later, however, anti-smoking sentiment became commonplace and cigarettes were once again outlawed.
 This time, however, the reason was not so much for flight safety as for public health!

 Despite the early risks of cigarettes on airplanes, there was still a connection, however, though in a surprising way.
 Advertisers saw an opportunity to use aviation and famous aviators to sell more cigarettes.
 Already, cigarette cards were quite popular, featuring everything from railway locomotives to animals, racing cars, and gardening tips.
 With the rising popularity of aviation, WD and HO Wills published their first set of aviation cigarette cards around 1910.

 As an incentive, every pack of cigarettes included artwork on a small card — and among the most popular were aircraft and famous aviation events.
 Presumably, smokers would want to stick with the same cigarette brand while they collected the entire set of cards.

-Dozens of sets followed by a wide range of publishers, including Wills, British American Tobacco, United Tobacco, Ardath, John Player and Carrera among others.
+Dozens of sets followed from a wide range of publishers, including Wills, British American Tobacco, United Tobacco, Ardath, John Player, and Carrera among others.
 When World War II began, cigarette cards were already featuring Spitfires and Hurricanes as well as badges and ranks of the RAF.

 For smoking in Heracles [the name of an Imperial Airways airliner], Rupert Belleville has been fined £10, with £2 3s. costs.